stevedonovan/Lake/doc/index.md

     default(to_png '*')

 This lakefile will convert all the JPEG files in the current directory to PNG, and thereafter will only update PNG files if any of the JPEGs change.

 It is possible to construct a rule which can work on all extensions, but you do have to be careful that the target files are not in the same directory as the input files.

     crule = rule('*','*','$(COPY) $(INPUT) $(TARGET)')
     crule.output_dir = 'temp'

-Having a way to copy groups of files is sufficiently useful that `lake` defines `copy.group`, which works like any `group` function.
+Having a way to copy groups of files is sufficiently useful that Lake defines `copy.group`, which works like any `group` function.

 ### Actions may be Functions

 Up to now the action specified explicitly for a target or indirectly by a rule has been a shell command.
 This action may also be a function:

     -- test.lake
     target('out.c','out.tmpl',function(t)